 Certificants may voluntarily self-suspend their certifications at any point during their two year reporting cycle for a period of up to 24 months.
-Certificants may only self-suspend one time per PDU cycle.
-They may not use the credential in any way during this period, and may receive no benefits that come with certification.
+Certificants may only self-suspend one time per renewal cycle.

+They may not use the credential in any way during this period and may receive no benefits that come with certification.
 The benefit of self-suspension is the certificant can 'pause' their PDU progress and resume at a later date.
 To self-suspend, the certificant notifies the CCMP PMO of their desire to self-suspend in writing and submits their PDU log for review.

-The CCMP PMO will review the log, then notify the certificant of the number of approved PDUs, the number of months used in their PDU cycle, and the procedures to reinstate their credential.
+The CCMP PMO will review the log, then notify the certificant of the number of approved PDUs, the number of months used in their renewal cycle, and the procedures to reinstate their credential.

 Certificants are required to keep this notification and the approved PDU log.
 A Self-Suspension Job Aid designed to help certificants navigate through the process can be found on the CCMP website:

-https://intelshare.intelink.ic.gov/sites/DCME/CCMP /SiteAssets/JobAid\SelfSuspension.pdf.
+https://intelshare.intelink.ic.gov/sites/DCME/CCMP /SiteAssets/JobAid_SelfSuspension.pdf.

 When the certificant wishes to reinstate their certification, they notify the CCMP PMO in writing.
-The CCMP PMO will then assign the certificant to a new PDU cycle and confirm the number of remaining PDUs to complete.
+The CCMP PMO will then assign the certificant to a new renewal cycle and confirm the number of remaining PDUs to complete.
 If the program standards change or a new certification test form is implemented, certificants may be required to retest at the discretion of the CCMP PMO.
 Once the certificant reinstates their credential, they must resume maintenance of their certification (i.e., by completing and documenting PDU activities) from where they left off.
-At the new PDU cycle deadline, the certificant will submit the current PDU log and the PDU log that was approved at the time of self-suspension.
+At the new renewal cycle deadline, the certificant will submit the current PDU log and the PDU log that was approved at the time of self-suspension.
 These two logs should add up to at least 100 PDUs for the cycle.
-The CCMP PMO will retain a certificant's records for two years from the date of most recent certification or self-suspension.
-Certificants who fail to reactivate or complete the requirements for recertification within the two year self-suspension period must reapply for certification.
+The CCMP PMO will retain a certificants who fail to reactivate or complete the requirements for recertification within the two year self-suspension period must reapply for certification.